- A brief review on LAN Messenger

 2.7.
 Windows, windows, more windows

-If you minimize the program main window to the tray other windows will remain at the same position.
+If you minimize the program's main window to the tray other windows will remain in the same position.
 In that case, the most convenient solution is to exit the program and launch it again.

-LAN Messenger does not a hotkey, so you need to mouse click on the icon to call it from the system tray.
+LAN Messenger does not have a hotkey, so you need to mouse-click on the icon to call it from the system tray.

 2.8.
 Impossible to send images to chat